Does homeowners insurance cover plumbing issues?

 Polybutylene and galvanized steel pipes are notoriously hazardous, as chemicals like chlorine in public water were found to make the pipes brittle and cause plumbing leaks and burst pipes.

-Additional home insurance coverage for your plumbing
+4 home insurance coverage add-ons to cover plumbing issues

-Water backup coverage
+1. Water backup coverage

 A standard homeowners insurance policy won’t cover water damage caused by sewer line or sump pump backups, but you can add a water backup coverage endorsement to your policy to extend your coverage to sewage backups and overflows.